Good Sunday Morning!

 The government continues to say we will have six million doses of Pfizer and Moderna’s vaccines by end of March.
 Fingers crossed.
 Meanwhile, three other vaccines, AstraZeneca, Jansenn and Novavax, are undergoing review by Health Canada.
 I remain hopeful that the people who want vaccines will be able to get them soon.
 I do not want to see these issues dealt with in a predictable knee-jerk partisan fashion.

 Still, questions abound.
 Why did we not start sooner building our capacity to manufacture vaccines in Canada?
 Did we really lose precious time in dealing with a China-based Sinovac in the early days of the pandemic?
 When this is over, a more thorough review of the scientific capacity of the Public Health Agency and of Health Canada will be a priority.
 Provincial governments will have to answer for their decisions.
 For example, it is startling how much worse COVID has been in Quebec. https://ipolitics.ca/2021/02/04/as-vaccinations-lag-and-variants-spread-quebecs-reopening-is-reckless/

 For now, we have to observe strict protocols.
 So turn your attention to positive campaigning from home.
 Sign those petitions.
 Join zoom chats.
 Write letters to the editor – on climate – saving our buses – stopping logging our ancient forests!
 Reach out to each other by phone and zoom chat.
 This could be lasting a while longer.

 And an appeal for a great Green….

 Former Leadership contestant Judy N Green needs help to cover her remaining campaign expenses.
 Judy’s campaign is short roughly $3000.
-If you can help, please reach out at [email protected] or send a cheque made out to “Financial Agent for Judy N Green” to:
+If you can help, please reach out at [email protected]a or send a cheque made out to “Financial Agent for Judy N Green” to: